LADI/jack-audio-connection-kit-docs/Q_difference_jack1_jack2.md

 | Supports Windows                                           |  No          |  Yes(5)    |
 | Supports Solaris/OpenSolaris                               |  Yes?        |  Yes       |

 (1) Jack2 can run in 2 different modes : "asynchronous" when the server does not wait for graph end for a given cycle but just write the outputs computed at the previous cycle.
 In this case an extra period of latency is added.
-Jack 2 can also be run in "synchronous" mode, when the server waits for the graph activation end in a given cycle, in which case it works like Jack 1.[[BR]]
+Jack 2 can also be run in "synchronous" mode, when the server waits for the graph activation end in a given cycle, in which case it works like Jack 1.
-(2) DBUS support helps in integrating with [PulseAudio](http://www.pulseaudio.org/) and [LADI](http://ladish.org/wiki/ladi) .[[BR]]
+(2) DBUS support helps in integrating with [PulseAudio](http://www.pulseaudio.org/) and [LADI](http://ladish.org/wiki/ladi).
-(3) It's not that netjack2 is exclusively for Jack2, it's just that nobody has ported the protocol to Jack1.[[BR]] (4) Integrated with [JackOSX](http://www.jackosx.com/) which allows CoreAudio clients become Jack clients (thanks to the JackRouter CoreAudio/Jack virtual audio device)[[BR]]
+(3) It's not that netjack2 is exclusively for Jack2, it's just that nobody has ported the protocol to Jack1.
+(4) Integrated with [JackOSX](http://www.jackosx.com/) which allows CoreAudio clients become Jack clients (thanks to the JackRouter CoreAudio/Jack virtual audio device)
-(5) ASIO clients can become Jack clients (thanks to the JackRouter ASIO/Jack bridge)[[BR]] (6) DBUS support for jack1 is available through patch.
+(5) ASIO clients can become Jack clients (thanks to the JackRouter ASIO/Jack bridge)
+(6) DBUS support for jack1 is available through patch.
 Currently distributed as a modified jack1 [tarball](http://nedko.arnaudov.name/soft/jack/dbus/).

 Other differences that don't lend themselves to feature tables: